Free Shipping on all orders over $150

 Infused water?
 Really?

-• The human body is approximately 2/3 water.
+• The human body is roughly 2/3 water.

-• We lose about 2.5 to 3 litres of water daily via perspiration (hey, we don’t sweat we sparkle!), breathing and going to the loo.
+• We lose 2.5 to 3 litres of water daily through sweating (“Hey, we don’t sweat we sparkle!”), breathing and trips to the loo.

 * amounts vary according to your level of activity and the heat of the day; more sweat more water.